ramdootp/cisco-kubeflow-starter-pack/apps/networking/ble-localization/hybrid-aws/pipelines/README.md

 ### Run Prediction API

-Back to notebook, provide aws credentials
+To predict the output go back to jupyter notebook and start executing other cells

+Provide AWS credentials

 ![BLERSSI Pipeline](./pictures/notebook-sabe-8.PNG)

-Predicted result will be displayed as below
+Predicted result will be displayed

 ![BLERSSI Pipeline](./pictures/notebook-sabe-9.PNG)